RedisLabs/geo.lua/README.md

 <a name="GEOMETRYADD"></a>
 #### GEOMETRYADD KEYS[1] geomash ARGV[2] geometry-type 3] id 4..] <geometry data>
-Upsert a single geometry to a geomhash.
+Upsert a single geometry to a geomash.
 > Time complexity:

 `ARGV[4]` and above describe the geometry.
 Depending on the geometry's type: